Do I Have Grounds for a Medical Malpractice Claim?

 - You suffered actual damages from the injury or illness.
 A lawsuit allows you to recover compensation for the monetary expenses related to your medical injury.
 In some cases, you can also collect additional compensation for pain and suffering, loss of enjoyment of life and other unquantifiable damages.

 Injured by Medical Negligence?
-Contact Our Maryland Medical Malpractice Attorney
+Contact A Maryland Medical Malpractice Lawyer

 Hospitals and doctors often try to deny liability or dismiss the severity of your injuries.
 However, Susan Green can help you stand up for your right to full compensation for your medical bills, lost wages and other damages.
 She has a reputation for aggressive advocacy because she does not back down from a fight.
-Contact Hardball Law in Baltimore, Maryland for a free initial consultation today at (410)494-7400.
+Please do not wait to contact Hardball Law in Baltimore, Maryland for a free initial consultation today at (410) 494-7400.